The fascinating muskox and the late Alex Trebek

 Amidst the many memorial tributes to Jeopardy’s beloved Alex Trebek are frequent references to his relationship with the Arctic muskox, his favorite animal.
 Though muskoxen have been around for about a million years, they seem cloaked in a mystery almost as mythological as their appearance.
 Who are these ancient beasts?

 First of all, they have no musk and are not oxen.
 Looking somewhat like a cross between a buffalo and a yak, Ovibos moschatus are actually swift, agile, intelligent and playful members of the goat/antelope family, related closely to the Himalayan takin.
 A more appropriate name might be Oomingmak, the Inuit name for these “bearded ones.”
 One theory about the musk misnomer is that the name derived from explorers seeking royal sponsorship for expeditions to the Far North by describing these animals as a potential source of the precious base for perfume.
-The bulls do emit a scent when in rut, during which they battle other bulls - charging each other at speeds of up to 35mph - for dominance and temporary possession of a breeding harem of cows.
+The bulls do emit a scent when in rut, during which they battle other bulls - charging each other at speeds of up to 35 mph - for dominance and temporary possession of a breeding harem of cows.

-Thereafter, the herd remains together through the nearly 9 month gestation, calving and beyond, while the other bulls often form their own bachelor groups or wander in solitude.
+Thereafter, the herd remains together through the nearly nine month gestation, calving and beyond, while the other bulls often form their own bachelor groups or wander in solitude.
 Muskoxen have been referred to as the ‘elephant families of the north,’ as the high intelligence and loyalties that characterize their social systems are so similar.
 In fact, their deep, guttural “roars” sound almost identical.
 (Do the rumbles of muskoxen vibrate across the tundra in the same way those of elephants communicate with other groups across the savannah, beyond the acoustic reach of human hearing?)

 Although there were several varieties in their ancient ancestry, including a giant form, modern muskoxen appeared during the Pleistocene.
 With the ebb and flow of glaciers, they roamed both Arctic and temperate zones among woolly mammoths, aurochs, horses, red deer, stag-moose, reindeer and other megafauna - as well as sabertooth tigers and other predators of the time.
 It is thought that they may have survived the mass extinctions that occurred during the last Ice Age by finding ice-free access to grazing far away from prehistoric hunters, who were inclined to wipe out entire animal populations wherever they were found.